Cuenca, Ecuador

 What do expats in Cuenca appreciate most about the local culture?

 "Expatriates living in Cuenca appreciate the city's colonial architecture, vibrant local markets, and historic landmarks that make it a beautiful and unique place to live.
 They also enjoy the friendly atmosphere, caring neighbors, and hospitality of the local people—making it easy to assimilate and build relationships.
-Additionally, the low cost of living and plentiful outdoor activities offer expats an affordable and accessible lifestyle," explained one expat living in Cuenca, Ecuador, Ecuador.
+Additionally, the low cost of living and plentiful outdoor activities offer expats an affordable and accessible lifestyle," wrote a member in Cuenca, Ecuador.

 What do expats find most challenging?